peeje17/Sesame-Street---Childrens-learning/README.md

   **Figure 4**: OLS regression (clustered) on childrens knowledge about numbers
 </div>

 When beeing encourged to watch Sesame Street and moving from the group 1 (disadvantaged inner city) to group 2 (advantaged suburban) and 4 (disadvantaged rural) shows a significant postive result, with the largest effect of going from group 1 to 2, which has a effect of 4.25 on scale from 0 to 54.

-Missing:
-1 rest of H3 conclusion: reject H3
+Based on these results I have to reject H3, because the results shows a positive relationship going from disadvantaged inner city children to advantaged suburban children.

-2 Conclusion
+## Conclusion
-3 Other corrections.